A41 road: First segment

+Second segment

 History of the road number

 The original (1923) route was Stanmore north-west of London to Oakengates, west of Wolverhampton, in Shropshire, meeting the A5 at both ends.

 The A41 was extended by numbering as follows:

 The northern extension dates from 1935; in Shropshire, it swapped with a combination of the A464/A529; from Kingswood Common to Nantwich, Cheshire and the original A529 ran from Hinstock to Chester.
 North of Chester, the A41 replaced part of the A51.

 The southern extension dates from after the Second World War using Watford Way which opened in about 1930 as the A5088.
 In the remaining years after 1935, it was renumbered A500.